try-try-try-try/test_repo/README.md

 ## **Best practice to make most out of the resources**

-- Concept best understood when you type out code and suessfully eun it.
+- Concept best understood when you type out code and successfull run it.
 - Following the order in which topics are mentioned.
 - Feel free to google more on topics which you find a bit difficult to understand.